What you should know

 You’ll also have to pay the probate fees calculated by the court registry.
 The deceased’s bank will usually allow you to take these funds from the deceased’s account.

 The law allows any child or spouse of the deceased to apply to the court to vary or change the will.
 There is a 180-day deadline, starting from the granting of probate, for applications to vary the will, plus 30 days to serve the executor with the claim (that is, give the claim to them).
-So you should wait at least 210 days from the grant of probate before distributing the assets of the estate.
-Or get consents and releases from each potential claimant.
-You are responsible if the assets go to the wrong people — you could be sued.
+So the law says you must wait at least 210 days from the grant of probate before distributing the assets of the estate.
+There are some exceptions to this, such as if you get consents and releases from each potential claimant.
+Pay attention to these rules.
+You might have to pay out of your own pocket if the assets go to the wrong people.

-Our information on challenging a will (no. 179) explains wills variations claims in more detail.
+Our information on challenging a will explains wills variations claims in more detail.

 Before distributing the assets under the will, submit a full accounting of the estate’s financial activities and obtain a release from each beneficiary.
 If you want to claim a fee, include it in the accounting you send to the beneficiaries.
 If the executor and beneficiaries can’t agree on a fair fee for the executor, the court will set it.